piet-de-leeuw/The-Tech-Academy-C-and-Unreal-Engine-Projects/README.md

 ## Unreal Engine:

+### Cross The Road
+In this challange we had to build a simple quick game using C++ and blueprints.
+I took my inspiration from cross the road games.

+### Pong:
+In this project I learned how tu use C++ and blueprints together to create a pong game. we used C++ to create base classes and, blueprints that derive from those classes to add functionality.

+### Blueprint-Fundamentals:
+In this project I learned how to use blueprints to add functionality to a game. for example to create interactable objects.

 ### Fundamentals:
 In this project i discovert the basics of the Unreal Engine.
 Things like: camera, lighting, materials, built-in physics, animation, partical effects, basic player movment, basic AI movment and sound.

-### Blueprint-Fundamentals:
-In this project I learned how to use blueprints to add functionality to a game. for example to create interactable objects.

-### Pong:
-In this project I learned how tu use C++ and blueprints together to create a pong game. we used C++ to create base classes and, blueprints that derive from those classes to add functionality.